|American and Polish Mezzo-Soprano Alissa

 home to attend Interlochen Arts Academy.
 Alissa has spent her life in Australia,

 Austria, Germany, Italy, and the United States.
-Alissa holds a bachelor’s
+Ms. Andraski holds a Bachelor

-degree in Classical Vocal Performance from the Chicago College of Performing
+of Music Degree in Classical Vocal Performance from the Chicago College of

-Arts, a Performance Diploma from Florence University of the Arts, and a Language
+Performing Arts, a Performance Diploma from Florence University of the Arts,

 Alissa is an avid traveller and loves immersing herself in new cultures and languages, which plays a large factor in her love of classical music and opera.
 While living in Europe and Australia, she travelled to nearly every country nearby.
 She is fluent in English, Italian, and German.

-Alissa was a young artist in Melbourne for the 2014 and 2015 seasons.
-In 2014, she was a finalist in the Royal Melbourne Philharmonic’s Aria Competition and the recipient of the Melbourne Opera Studio’s International Fellowship.
+As a member of the Young Artist program in Melbourne Opera (2014-16) seasons, she was a finalist in the Royal Melbourne Philharmonic’s Aria Competition and the recipient of the Melbourne Opera Studio’s International Fellowship.
 In 2015, Alissa was awarded the Melbourne Opera Studio’s Van Straten-Turley Family Foundation Fellowship.

-Alissa currently lives in Chicago because she is a foodie and the city is known for its amazing restaurants (and it also has an international airport).
-Alissa has worked with local companies such as Chicago Opera Theater and Sugar Creek Opera.
+Ms. Andraski is currently based in Chicago because she is a foodie and the city is known for its amazing restaurants (and it also has an international airport), she has performed with local companies including Chicago Opera Theater and Sugar Creek Opera.

 When not singing, Alissa can be found on a pilates reformer or at the dog park with her goldendoodle.
 She loves adventures, nature excursions, and has an insatiable curiosity.
 Alissa is on the voice and piano faculty at the Chicago School of Music.
-Additionally, Alissa’s voice can be heard in voice-over and commercial work both nationally and internationally.
+Additionally, her voice is frequently heard in voice-over and commercial work both nationally and internationally.